 She contributed two chapters to the Law Society’s Professional Practice Guide on Environmental Law on environmental impact assessment and habitats legislation.

-Rachel was mentioned as Leading Individual in Legal 500, 2019 in the area of planning and environment.
+Rachel was mentioned as a Leading Individual in Legal 500, 2019 in the area of planning and environment.

 Law Society of Ireland